Recipe Ideas for a Vegan Christmas Dinner

 Method

 - Pour the mixture into the lined bowl.
-Place the bowl on a baking tray and surround with 2 cm of boiling water.
-Bake in the oven for 50 min to 1 hour or until the puddings are springy and firm.
+Place the bowl on a baking tray and surround it with 2 cm of boiling water.
+Bake in the oven for 50-60 minutes or until the puddings are springy and firm.
 Remove from the bowl.

 - Allow to cool and either serve or store in an airtight container.

-Cream is a Chrimbo staple, and one that we can’t really ignore.
-We all love to drain our festive desserts with it, so its lucky that switching your classic dairy with a cashew version is easy, delicious and great for vegans.
+Cream is a Christmas staple, and one that we can’t really ignore.
+We all love to drain our festive desserts with it, so it’s lucky that switching your classic dairy with a cashew version is easy, delicious, and great for vegans.

-Tell a vegan you’re whipping up a plant-based eggnog and you’ll become their new favourite person.
-Borrow the flavours of cashew cream and blend them with bourbon, maple syrup and nutmeg for a super special Christmas treat.
-Here’s how:
+Borrow the flavours of cashew cream and blend them with bourbon, maple syrup, and nutmeg for a super special Christmas treat.

 - 2 cups of cashew milk